 You reserve studio time via our web sign-up calendar.
-Click the studio link at the top of any course page to go to this calendar.
+Click the studio link at the top of any course web page to go to this calendar.

 Please report all broken equipment or software immediately to both Prof. Gibson and Prof. Wang (email links on the course home page).

 Timely completion of assignments is an important part of your grade.
 For those assignments that take longer than a week to do, we expect to see evidence of weekly progress.
-If you’re having trouble completing your work on time, it is your responsibility to contact Prof. Wang for advice.
+If you’re having trouble completing your work on time, it is your responsibility to contact your instructors for advice.

 Here are the grade weights.

 |Quizzes and Listening Responses||25%|

 Class Participation applies to both the Tuesday class and tutorial.
 We understand some people have a harder time speaking up in class than others, put please make an attempt.
 One of the reasons to prepare the listening assignment is to help you have something to say in class.

 Assignments generally list some technical and musical requirements.
 How well you satisfy these requirements forms the bulk of your grade.
 In addition, there is a subjective component of your grade, based on our judgment of the musical quality of your submission.